 The State of Play

-The proliferation of digital technologies has fueled German and global prosperity through greater ICT connectivity, a smaller digital divide, and a larger capacity for cross-border research.
+The proliferation of digital technologies has fueled German and global prosperity through greater ICT connectivity, a narrower digital divide, and a larger capacity for cross-border research.
 But these advances have also had geopolitical consequences.
 Access to and control over advanced semiconductors, online platforms, cloud services, data pools, and increasingly cutting-edge artificial intelligence (AI) and quantum technology is now at the core of economic and military power.
-Moreover, the shift in critical-technology innovation from discrete to general-purpose applications, and from the military to the private sector, has fundamentally altered the nature of export, investment, research, and procurement.
+Moreover, the shift in critical technology innovation from discrete to general-purpose applications, and from the military to the private sector, has fundamentally altered the nature of export, investment, research, and procurement concerns.
 This has national security and dependency implications.